10 things to do at the Jewish Ghetto of Rome

 And if you love cats, this site will become one of your favourites in all of Rome because of the shelter for abandoned cats in the area.
 You'll see them wandering and playing among the ruins, giving Torre Argentina a mystical and somewhat unreal aura.

-9. Book a guided tour of Rome's Jewish Quarter and Trastevere
+Book a tour of Trastevere and the Jewish Quarter

 In the narrow streets of the Jewish Quarter, you will find more than one local shop with typical products of Jewish heritage, but my favourite is undoubtedly the Pasticceria Boccione.
 From the outside you won't notice its small shop window, but I assure you that it's worth going in and choosing one (or more) of its delicacies.